EFForg/cryptobot-email/doc/getting_started/windows.md

+---
-# Using OpenPGP in Windows
+title: Using OpenPGP in Windows
+---

 Coming soon.